 - Keep open tabs to a minimum.
 Close the ones that are no longer need at the time.

 - Edit all your notification settings NOW.
 Seriously.
-Go ahead start with Facebook then proceed to Pinterest, Twitter, GooglePlus, and so on.
+Go ahead and start with Facebook, then proceed to Pinterest, Twitter, GooglePlus and so on.